 US Open boosts, offers at Maryland sportsbooks

-In addition to the huge range of betting markets available for PGA Tour events each week, Maryland online sportsbooks are likely to include promotional offers for a major championship such as the US Open.
-These include odds boosts, which are common offers from sportsbooks leading up to high-profile sporting events.
+In addition to the huge range of betting markets available for PGA Tour events each week, there are sports betting promotions covering major championships such as the US Open.
+Online sportsbook promos in Maryland include odds boosts, which are common offers from sportsbooks leading up to high-profile sporting events.